Homes & Apartments for Rent in Ada County, ID

 Explore rental prices, market trends, and availability in Ada County, ID.

-The average rent in Ada County has decreased by 0.3% ($5) in the last month and increased by 2.3% ($36) over the past year.
+The average rent in Ada County has remained stable in the last month and decreased by 2.4% ($39) over the past year.

 The rental market in Ada County, ID, is currently highly competitive, where rentals lease within days, often attracting multiple applications and above-asking offers.